Mask of Murder (1985)

-Fairly early in the film, the cops corner a serial killer who's been slashing pretty girls.
+Fairly early in the movie, the police corner a serial killer who's been slashing pretty young women.
 Chief Supt.
 Jonathan Rich (Christopher Lee) wants the culprit taken alive, but when gunfire erupts, Inspector McLaine blows the killer away.

-his stress is his cheating wife (Valerie Perrine), who is trysting affair with a detective colleague of McLaine's.
+McLaine's stress is his cheating wife (Valerie Perrine), who carrying on an affair with a detective colleague of McLaine's.